CollegeRankings/CollegeRankingsFrontend/2023-10-13-PracticeSAT.md

                     'What\'s your preferred major?',
                     'Do you have a specific location in mind?', 'Are you interested in extracurricular activities?',
-                    'Tell us about your career goals.'
+                    'Tell us about your career goals.',
-                    'Favorite extracurricular activity?'
+                    'Favorite extracurricular activity?',
-                    'What club do you partake in?'
+                    'What club do you partake in?',
-                    'How do approach hard tests?'
+                    'How do you approach hard tests?',
-                    'Name your favorite all time subject.'
+                    'Name your favorite all-time subject.'
                 ];
                 const randomQuestion = questions[Math.floor(Math.random() * questions.length)];
                 question.textContent = randomQuestion;
             }
+        }
+        function generateRandomQuestion() {
+            const question = document.getElementById('question');
+            const questions = [
+                'What\'s your preferred major?',
+                'Do you have a specific location in mind?', 'Are you interested in extracurricular activities?',
+                'Tell us about your career goals.',
+                'Favorite extracurricular activity?',
+                'What club do you partake in?',
+                'How do you approach hard tests?',
+                'Name your favorite all-time subject.'
+            ];
+            const randomQuestion = questions[Math.floor(Math.random() * questions.length)];
+            question.textContent = randomQuestion;
         }
     </script>
 </body>
 </html>